Brooks Quimby Debate Council

 The Brooks Quimby Debate Council (BQDC) is a debate society in Lewiston, Maine, primarily comprising students from Bates College.
-The society, known for participating in British and American Parliamentary debate styles, competes in the American Parliamentary Debate Association and the World Universities Debating Championship.
+The society, known for participating in British and American parliamentary debate styles, competes in the American Parliamentary Debate Association and the World Universities Debating Championship.
 Notably, it engaged in a debate with Oxford University in 1923, marking Oxford's first debate in the United States.

-The BQDC has achieved success in some of the world's most important debate tournaments.
-The team has reached the final round of the World Universities Debating Championships (WUDC) twice.
-Zoë Seaman-Grant and Matt Davis reached Grand Finals during WUDC 2017 in The Hague.
-Manuel Machorro and Oyuka Beharry reached Grand Finals during WUDC 2025 in Panama City.
-In 2024, the BQDC also reached the final round of the Oxford Inter-varsity Competition.
-The team has reached the finals of the US Universities Debating Championship on three occasions, becoming national runner-ups in 2019 and 2025, and national champions in 2014.

-Nationally, it ranked 5th in 2013 and 9th globally in 2012.
-The New York Times once described Bates College as a central hub for college debating in America in 1922.